makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 - StairstepExponentialDecrease calc contract will be configured with the following parameters:
   - [`cut`](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.5.1.1_Auction_Price_Function_(cut)-b6e47d05-addf-4371-ad95-90582da7c0f1|57eaf45219bea3b430c2a59a6013): **0.99**.
   - [`step`](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.5.1.2_Auction_Price_Function_(step)-7d58c961-43ff-4157-80aa-8a92f577ec12|57eaf45219bea3b430c2a59a6013): **60 seconds**.
-- REWARDS_LSMKR_USDS will be added to the Lockstake Engine as the first farm.
+- REWARDS_LSMKR_USDS will be added to the Seal Engine as the first farm.
-- The LockstakeEngine will be authorized to access the `vat`.
+- The LockstakeEngine contract will be authorized to access the `vat`.
-- The LockstakeClipper will be authorized to access the `vat` and the LockstakeEngine.
+- The LockstakeClipper contract will be authorized to access the `vat` and the LockstakeEngine.
 - CLIPPER_MOM, MCD_DOG and MCD_END will be authorized to access LockstakeClipper.
 - New [Chainlog](https://chainlog.sky.money) keys LOCKSTAKE_MKR, LOCKSTAKE_ENGINE, LOCKSTAKE_CLIP and LOCKSTAKE_CLIP_CALC will be added.